The Average Cost for Wedding Photography 2024 Update

 • $0-500 (Beginners who may not have shot a wedding yet)

-• $500-1200 (Photographers who may have some wedding experience)
+• $500-1500 (Photographers who may have some wedding experience)

-• $1000-2000 (Probably photograph weddings regularly, but don’t have much demand due to consistency in the final product or lack of client support)
+• $1500-2500 (Probably photograph weddings regularly, but don’t have much demand due to consistency in the final product or lack of client support)

-• $2000-3000 (Have a bit higher demand for their style, and probably shoot fewer weddings while focusing on providing each client more support.)
+• $2500-3500 (Have a bit higher demand for their style, and probably shoot fewer weddings while focusing on providing each client more support.)

-• $3000-5000+ (Typically considered full-time professionals, and have a high demand because of their style, expertise, etc.)
+• $3500-7000 (Typically considered full-time professionals, and have a high demand because of their style, expertise, etc. These photographers usually have begun to limit the amount of weddings the photograph annually.)

-•$6000+ and beyond starting prices (Photographers who are typically much more established, have a refined style, and offer luxury services.)
+•$7000-10k+ starting prices (Photographers who are typically much more established, have a refined style, and offer luxury services.)
 These photographers regularly work across the world and are simply based in the Carolinas.

-Again, these are general starting price ranges – You can spend $10k with many of the photographers that begin in the $3-5k range.
+Again, these are general starting price ranges – You can easily spend $10k with many of the photographers that begin in the $3-5k range.
 These price ranges are not set in stone, and sometimes you can get a “good deal” at a lower price range.
 However, in such cases, you may be sacrificing peace of mind and taking on more risk.
 It’s important to keep in mind that pricing can vary depending on all of the factors we discussed above.

 To Summarize

 A wedding photographer’s worth is based on what you are willing to invest and what they can provide for you.
 It’s important to consider factors such as their reputation, the quality of their work, their personality, and whether they make you feel at ease.
-Then book them at whatever the price is (as long as it makes sense for the budget right?).

 Regardless of the price, what cannot be underestimated is the value of a wedding photographer who can capture and preserve your memories for future generations.
 They will work tirelessly and under immense pressure, so it’s important to appreciate and cherish them and they should do the same for you.